pemistahl/lingua-rs/README.md

 assert_eq!(detected_language, Some(English));
 ```

+The entire library is thread-safe, i.e. you can use a single `LanguageDetector` instance and
+its methods in multiple threads.
+Multiple instances of `LanguageDetector` share thread-safe
+access to the language models, so every language model is loaded into memory just once, no
+matter how many instances of `LanguageDetector` have been created.

 ### 10.2 Minimum relative distance

 By default, *Lingua* returns the most likely language for a given input text.
 However, there are